 Starting with the lightweight worsteds that Fleming’s Bond wears, Connery’s Bond tailor Anthony Sinclair tailored plenty of suits in classic twill, plain and hopsack weaves, making up herringbone, sharkskin and glen check patterns.
 “Lightweight” for suitings in the 1960s had a very different meaning than it has today.
 With 9-ounce cloth being a standard weight for a suit today, a lightweight suit would be a 7- or 8-ounce cloth.
-In the 1960s, an 11- to 12-ounce suit—which would feel slightly heavy to most people today—would have been around the weight of Connery’s warm-weather suits in the 1960s.
+In the 1960s, an 9- to 11-ounce suit—which would not feel lightweight to most people today—would have been around the weight of Connery’s warm-weather suits in the 1960s.
 Global office warming, the over-heating of offices during winter, has killed off not only heavy-weight suits but also medium-weight suits.

 Alongside the lightweight worsteds, medium-weight grey woollen flannels were another staple of Connery’s Bond wardrobe, featuring in 5 out of his six Bond films.
 At around 14 oz, such suits would be very heavy by today’s standards and unbearably warm for many men in a building with central heating, but for the 1960s these flannels would have been on the lighter side for a woollen flannel.